Marston, Oxford: Church of St Nicholas

 The parish church is dedicated to Saint Nicholas.
 It began as a chapel, first mentioned in a charter of 1122 by which it was granted to the Augustinians canons of St Frideswide's Priory.
 The building dates from the 12th century, and has substantial additions in the 15th century.
 It is a Grade I listed building.

 Amenities

-A cycle route links Marston with central Oxford via the meadows west of New Marston, over a bridge on the River Cherwell, past the southern boundary of The Parks to the junction of South Parks Road and St Cross Road near the Science Area of Oxford University.
+A cycle route links Marston with central Oxford via the meadows west of New Marston, over three bridges bridge on the River Cherwell, past Parson's Pleasure and along the southern boundary of The Parks to the junction of South Parks Road and St Cross Road near the Science Area of Oxford University.
 It is also possible to walk on footpaths across the meadows to the Parks, either via Mesopotamia Walk or Rainbow Bridge.

 St Nicholas' church hall, formerly the parish school.